 Croke Park is the headquarters of the Gaelic Athletic Association, custodians of Ireland’s national sports, Gaelic Football and Hurling.
 It is the third largest stadium in Europe by capacity, behind only the Nou Camp and Wembley.

 As well as hosting major Irish sporting events, it also regularly welcomes international music acts with the likes of Garth Brooks, Taylor Swift and Ed Sheeran wowing crowds in recent times.
+AC/DC and Coldplay are the biggest act playing in summer 2024, taking to stage on August 17; and August 29 and 30 respectively.

 The stadium, which first hosted the All-Ireland football and hurling finals in 1896 now houses a museum and – not for the faint of heart – the Skyline roof tour, which takes you on foot around the top of the structure.